Trump Appears To Admit Tax Fraud In Tweet, Calling Massive Business Losses ‘Sport’ After ‘NYT’ Tax Bombshell

 According to that tax return, Trump’s businesses in tax year 1995 took their most incredible losses yet — $916 million.
 The loss was so massive that it likely allowed Trump to avoid paying any taxes at all for up to 18 years afterward, according to an NBC News account.
 According to Tuesday’s Times report, Trump did, in fact, pay no tax in eight of the 10 years between 1985 and 1994, due to his overwhelming business losses.

-But in his Wednesday tweets, Trump appears to say that those losses were not real, and claimed only to deceive the government into allowing him to pay little or none of the taxes he would have otherwise been required to pay.
+But in his Wednesday tweets, Trump appears to say that those losses were not real and claimed only to deceive the government into allowing him to pay little or none of the taxes he would have otherwise been required to pay.

-Confusingly, according to Think Progress, though Trump appears in his Twitter posts to frankly confess his practice of taking massive losses, he also dismisses the New York Times report as a “Fake News hit job.”
+According to Think Progress, though Trump appears in his Twitter posts to frankly confess his practice of taking massive losses, he also dismisses the New York Times report as a “Fake News hit job.”